 In its simplest form, the board shows the static graphics image of shogi board with pieces.

-the "⇅" at top left corner of the board is a button for flipping the board, as you might want to study the board from Opponent's perspective.
+"Rotate the board" will flip the board, as you might want to study the board from Opponent's perspective.

 If the board has some movement information, then a bar of buttons will be displayed below the board.

-Just to step forward, you can also click anywhere on the board instead of clicking the forward button.
-Likewise, use right click to step back one move.
+Just to step forward, you can also click or tap anywhere on the right half of the board area instead of clicking the forward button.
+Likewise, use the left half of the board area to step back one move.

 As you follow the movement, Kifu notation from underlining kifu record will be shown at bottom-right of the board.